Understand Windows Defender Application Control (WDAC) policy rules and file rules

 More information about filepath rules

 Filepath rules don't provide the same security guarantees that explicit signer rules do, since they're based on mutable access permissions.
 Filepath rules are best suited for environments where most users are running as standard rather than admin.
-Path rules are best suited to allow paths that you expect will remain admin-writeable only.
+Path rules are best suited to allow paths that you expect to remain admin-writeable only.
 You may want to avoid path rules for directories where standard users can modify ACLs on the folder.

 There's a defined list of SIDs that WDAC recognizes as admins.
 If a filepath allows write permissions for any SID not in this list, the filepath is considered to be user-writeable, even if the SID is associated to a custom admin user.
-To handle these special cases, you can override WDAC's runtime admin-writeable check with the Disabled:Runtime FilePath Rule Protection option described above.
+To handle these special cases, you can override WDAC's runtime admin-writeable check with the Disabled:Runtime FilePath Rule Protection option described earlier.

 WDAC's list of well-known admin SIDs are: